bUnit-dev/bUnit/docs/site/docs/test-doubles/auth.md

 [!code-csharp[UserInfoTest.cs](../../../samples/tests/xunit/UserInfoTest.cs?start=55&end=64&highlight=3)]

-After calling `AddAuthorization()`, the returned <xref:Bunit.TestDoubles.BunitAuthorizationContext> is used to set the authenticated and authorized state through the <xref:Bunit.TestDoubles.BunitAuthorizationContext.SetAuthorized(System.String,Bunit.TestDoubles.AuthorizationState)> method.
+After calling `AddAuthorization()`, the returned <xref:Bunit.TestDoubles.TestAuthorizationContext> is used to set the authenticated and authorized state through the <xref:Bunit.TestDoubles.BunitAuthorizationContext.SetAuthorized(System.String,Bunit.TestDoubles.AuthorizationState)> method.

 Note that the second parameter, `AuthorizationState`, is optional, and defaults to `AuthorizationState.Authorized` if not specified.